 He still remembers the tatty net area and the overpowering smell of rubber from the matting on the floor and behind the stumps.
 Maybe he thought about a lost cause and decided not to waste his precious knowledge on a hopeless case.

-It was where the great Surrey side!
-Of the fifties learned their cricket, including Tony Lock, the left-arm spinner who was thought to have developed his unlawful action by trying to keep the ball below the top netting in the Gover indoor school cricket.
+It was the great Surrey side!
+Of the fifties, many learned their cricket, including Tony Lock, the left-arm spinner who was thought to have developed his unlawful action by trying to keep the ball below the top netting in the Gover indoor school cricket.
 It was not until 1998 that Gover received recognition for his services to cricket in the form of an MBE.

 No doubt that great Surrey supporter and former Prime Minister, John Major, felt that the time was then right for someone as well-known for his longevity as Alf Gover to be rewarded for a lifetime of contributions to the game.

-Dad Weir, a two-time tourist to England with the New Zealand teams of 1931 and 1937 was born on June 2, 1908, making him 93 years old.
-Weir was twice dismissed by Gover during the 1937 tour.
-Once against Gover’s Surrey county side and once in the third Test, the only Test Weir played on that tour.
-Dad Weir, missed by one Test by playing in New Zealand’s first official Test match against the 1929-30 MCC side on its tour of New Zealand.
+Dad Weir, a two-time tourist to England with the New Zealand teams of 1931 and 1937, was born on June 2, 1908, making him 93 years old.
+Weir was twice dismissed by Gover on the 1937 tour.
+Once against Gover’s Surrey County side and once in the third Test, the only Test Weir played on that tour.
+Dad Weir, missed one Test by playing in New Zealand’s first official Test match against the 1929–30 MCC side on its tour of New Zealand.

 Weir completed his 1,000 runs on tour, but overall his average of 25.87 was lower than he might have expected and was the result of not being able to score as freely as he liked to in the foreign conditions.
 He played all three Tests but only managed 96 runs at 24.00.
 However, he prospered when returning home.

 His 74 not out against South Africa on its 1931-32 tour of New Zealand was his highest score in a career that saw him score 416 runs at 29.71.
-The highest score of his first-class career was 191 scored against Auckland in 1935-36.
-A useful medium-pace bowler he took seven Test wickets with his best being 3-38 against England in the first Test at Lord’s when he opened the bowling with lan Cromb.
+The highest score of his first-class career was 191 against Auckland in 1935–36.
+A useful medium-pace bowler, he took seven Test wickets, with his best being 3-38 against England in the first Test at Lord’s when he opened the bowling with lan Cromb.

 On the 1937 tour of England, he scored 893 runs at 26.26.
 By the end of his first-class career in 1946–47, Gover had scored 5,022 runs at 32.19 and had 107 wickets at 37.35.
 Alf Gover has been a regular visitor to Eden Park for Test matches ever since.
 ‘He bowls the out-swinger with deadly effect Alf Gover, who has died at the age of 93, was one of Wisden’s Five Cricketers of the Year in 1937.